middtown/react-todo-walkthrough-jquery/sprints/Sprint6.md

 This certainly the trickiest part of the lesson-- the rest is easy by comparison (still pretty tough, at first!).

-### Replacing the console.log with a Form for editing Todos
+### Replacing the `console.log` with a Form for editing Todos

-The next steps here involve composing a form in place of where we have that `console.log` in `components/Todo.js`.
+The next steps here involve composing a form in place of where we have that `console.log` in `src/components/Todo.js`.

 You should replace it with something like this: